jorgesanchez-e/zabbix-partition-tables/README.md

 ### Creating tables programmatically

-Once you have up and running  your Zabbix server with PostgreSQL partitions you need a way to create  every month all tables and it's index automatically, to address that issue you can configure  __zabbix32-history-tables.pl__ script into a cronjob task putting line showed above into PostgreSQL user account.
+Once you have up and running  your Zabbix server with PostgreSQL partitions you need a way to create  every month tables and it's index automatically to address this issue you can configure  __zabbix32-history-tables.pl__ script into a cronjob task putting line showed above into PostgreSQL user account.

 ```shell
 0	0	25	*	*	/path/to/file/zabbix32-history-tables.pl